 The depth of bamboo roots can vary depending on the bamboo species, soil conditions, and the plant’s age.
 Typically, bamboo roots are considered shallow-rooted compared to many other plant types.
 The root system can extend to a depth of about 2 to 3 feet (approximately 60 to 90 cm).
 However, bamboo typically roots to only 30-40 cm.
 The running varieties, particularly those with rhizome that extends a long distance, will be very shallow – within the first 10 cm of soil.

 Learn how to stop bamboo spreading using root barrier

-The top edge of the barrier itself needs to stand above ground level by around 15 cm.
-A bark mulch can be used to fill the area to hide the visible bamboo root barrier.
-FlexiRoot UV10 HDPE root barrier has built in resistance to damage from sunlight, making it ideal for situations where some of the bamboo root barrier remains exposed after the installation.
+The top edge of the barrier itself needs to stand above ground level by around 10-15 cm.
+If desired, a layer of bark mulch can be used to hide the visible bamboo root barrier.
+FlexiRoot HDPE root barrier has built-in resistance to damage from sunlight, making it ideal for situations where some of the bamboo root barrier remains exposed after the installation.

 * The world record for the fastest growing plant belongs to a bamboo, which has been found to grow at up to 91 cm per day.
 If that bamboo was driving a car, it would be doing 0.00002 mph.
 Not bad for a plant.

 **According to the RHS Dictionary of Gardening, the tallest bamboo recorded to date was found in the tropics at a height of 40 m (130 ft).
 If you were sitting at the top of London Eye, you’d be eye to eye with the top of the stems!